- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Similar to the smell, the flavor was nothing special either, but I did appreciate the fact that it didn’t taste stale like some of the brands I’ve picked up from the grocery store in the past.

-It’s not as earthy as mushroom coffee or as much of an explosion of notes and flavors and excitement like a bag straight from a roaster.
+It’s not as earthy as mushroom coffee or as much of an explosion of notes and flavors and excitement as a bag straight from a roaster.

 It’s somewhat bitter, so if you’re not used to drinking your coffee black, you’ll want to add something to it to at least sweeten it up a little.
 You’ll probably want some kind of milk or cream, too.